Non-Commutative T-Duality: Stable NC Tori -- NC T-Duality over the One-Point Space

-By Takai duality, we know that the dual of the constructed system $(\K\otimes (\C\rtimes_{\hat\omega\rtimes\omega}N^\perp),\mu\otimes\inf)$ (i.e. the bidual of the original system) is Morita equivalent to the original (transverse) system.
+(i.e. the bidual of the original system) is Morita equivalent to the original (transverse) system.
 The following lemma shows that the dual system of a transverse system is transverse again.

 \begin{lem} The assignment $(\omega,\hat\omega)\mapsto (\omega\bar\rtimes\hat\omega,\hat\omega\rtimes\omega)$ defines a bijection $\tra\to \tra$ such that

 commutes, where the vertical arrows are given by the tautological map. \end{lem}